What is Growth Architecting and Why Should I Care?

 - Existing customer nurturing campaigns

 - OKR / KPI tools

-In figure 1 you can see a more complete version of the Growth Architecting process as a flowchart.
+In figure 1, you can see a complete version of the Growth Architecting process as a flowchart.
 To manage expectations, to implement this entire process at scale, have team members trained, tools developed, etc., can take a year.
-While that seems a lot, the payback in terms of saved manpower from continuing to do ah-hoc, manual processes, side-stepping common turf battles, and the efficiencies arising from focusing spend on high yield initiatives is more than worth the effort.
+While that seems a lot, the payback in terms of the saved workforce from continuing to do ah-hoc, manual processes, side-stepping everyday turf battles, and the efficiencies arising from focusing spend on high yield initiatives is more than worth the effort.
 Not to mention happier investors and a C-Suite that knows where their business is going and how fast.